doehm/cropcircles/README.md

 ## Release notes

 Version 0.2.4 has changed the function naming convention to `crop_*`.
-The old functions are still available and work the same way but will be deprecated at some stage.
-You are encouraged to use `crop_*` from now on.
+`circle_crop` and `hex_crop` are still available and work the same way so won’t break existing code but will be deprecated at some stage.

 ## Installation